waseemingly/tp/docs/UserGuide.md

 Example of usage: `import-developer developers.csv`

-* imports `developers.csv` and adds a new developer for each row of data.
+* Imports `developers.csv` and adds a new developer for each row of data.

 When command succeeds, CLI shows: